Erika Liebman

 Erika Liebman (1738–1803) was a Swedish poet and academic.
 She was likely the first woman student at Lunds universitet.

-She was the daughter of professor Reinhold Liebman at the Lund university and was allowed to attend class.
+She was the daughter of professor Reinhold Liebman at Lund university and was allowed to attend class.
 She would thereby be counted as the first woman to have studied at a Swedish university.
-She continued her studies as an adult, which aroused great attention because of her gender.
+She continued her studies as an adult, and drew great attention because of her gender.

 In November 1756, she was published in Latin in Svenska Merkurius:

 She married the vicar Magnus Sommar in Ingelstorp in 1761.